jonathanhogg/flitter/docs/shaders.md

 a high dynamic range input (such as output by `!canvas3d`).
 The filter accepts the following attributes:

+`threshold=` *L*
+: A luminosity threshold over which a pixel is deemed to be "bright".
+Default is `1`.

+`attenuation=` *ATTENUATION*
+: How much to attenuate the flares from the brightness of the source.
+This is expressed as a power-of-2, so `1` means half the (linear) luminosity and `2` means one-quarter the luminosity.
+Default is `2`.

 `upright_length=` *LENGTH*
-: The length of the vertical/horizontal star lines, expressed as a multiple of the shorter of the filter width and height.
+: The length of the vertical/horizontal starburst lines, expressed as a multiple of the shorter of the filter width or height.
 Larger values are more expensive to compute.
 Default is `0.25`.

 `diagonal_length=` *LENGTH*
-: The length of the diagonal star lines, expressed as a multiple of the shorter of the filter width and height.
+: The length of the diagonal starburst lines, expressed as a multiple of the shorter of the filter width or height.
 Larger values are more expensive to compute.
 Default is `0.125`.

-`threshold=` *L*
-: A luminosity threshold over which a pixel is deemed to be "bright".
-Default is `1`.

 `ghosts=` *N*
 : The number of lens ghosts to add, between `0` and `6`.
 The size, location and distortion of each ghost has been individually designed.

-`attenuation=` *ATTENUATION*
-: How much to attenuate the flares from the brightness of the source.
-This is expressed as a power-of-2, so `1` means half the (linear) luminosity and `2` means one-quarter the luminosity.
-Default is `2`.
+Default is `6`.
+Reducing the number of ghosts has a slight performance benefit.

 `aberration=` *RATIO*
 : How much chromatic aberration (separation into spectrum lines) the ghosts will exhibit.
 This is expressed as a multiple of an internally-defined reasonable value.
-The default is `1`, which will result in the designed amount of chromatic aberration.
+The default is `1`.
 Values below `1` will result in tighter ghosts and `0` will turn off aberration completely (which has a slight performance benefit).
-Values above `1` may exhibit gaps forming between the 6 separate colors used to emulate true chromatic aberration.
+Values above `1` may cause gaps to form between the 6 color separations used to emulate true chromatic aberration.

 The lens flare phases of this filter are run as down-sampled phases.
 By default this frame-buffer will be half the width and height of `size`, but this can be controlled with the `downsample` attribute.
+As this filter is very expensive to compute, setting `downsample=3` or `downsample=4` can make a significant difference to GPU load – particularly if the filter `size` is large.

 ### `!edges`